NicoJuicy/LearnML/ml/data_prep.md

 - Replace unrecognizable or corrupted characters

-- Check for truncated entries (data entries are cut off at a certain position)
+- Check for truncated entries (data entries that are cut off at a certain position)

 ### Correct inconsistencies